top of page

 Passing the Porter

-It's International Stout Day!
+It's International Stout and Porter Day!

 Many brewers still agree that the difference between stout and porter is based on the kind of malt that should be used to brew each type of beer.
 Porters use malted barley while stouts are primarily made from unmalted roasted barley, which is where the coffee flavor most people associate with stout.